 The District lies within the wet semi-equatorial and dry equatorial climatic zones, which are very good for livestock production.
 The coastal strip is covered by swamp and mangrove vegetation.
 South Tongu had an estimated population of 87,766 as at 1994 and this is growing by some 2.5% per annum.
 This is faster than the regional growth rate of two percent but lower than the national one of three percent.

-Mr. Samuel Mawuko Eworyi, South Tongu District Chief Executive, has cut a sod for work to start on a three-unit classroom block, an office, a storeroom, a common room and a toilet facility for two communities.
+The South Tongu District chief Executive, Mr Samuel Mawuko Eworyi has inaugurated the commencement of construction of three unit classroom block, an office, a storeroom, a common room, and a toilet facility for two communities.